flow-ai/flowai-api-docs/source/includes/_rtm.md

-# Socket API
+# Flow Socket API

-A real time messaging API that allows you to send and receive messages from Flow.ai using web sockets.
+A real time messaging API that allows you to send and receive messages from Flow using web sockets.

 ## Audience

-The Socket API is specifically intended for developers looking to integrate Flow.ai in a client facing app.
+The Socket API is specifically intended for developers looking to integrate Flow in a client facing app.
 For example:

 - Building a custom web chat widget
-- Integrating Flow.ai inside a mobile app
+- Integrating Flow inside a mobile app

 <aside class="notice">
  We provide a <a href="https://github.com/flow-ai/flowai-js">JavaScript SDK</a>, and for iOS a <a href="https://github.com/flow-ai/flowai-swift">Swift SDK</a>.